 1) Less is More

 My moment of revelation came ten years ago in a presentation from Guy Kawasaki.
-His talk was on “ten ways to succeed on the internet” and there were just ten slides.
-Each contained a short statement such as “Don’t worry, be crappy” (the philosophy of getting it up there even if its not perfect or even finished).
-It was a twenty minute talk.
-So each slide was up there for 2 minutes.
+His talk was on Ten Ways to Succeed on the Internet and there were just ten slides.
+Each contained a short statement such as “Don’t worry, be crappy” (the philosophy of getting it up there even if it’s not perfect or even finished).
+It was a 20-minute talk.
+So each slide was up there for two minutes.

-Too much text on screen restricts you, ties you to the slide.
+Too much text on screen restricts you and ties you to the slide.
 Guy was liberated from the technology.
 He walked around, he told stories, and all the time the key message was behind him as reinforcement.
-I realised my text-heavy slides were weighing me down, were taking away my natural enthusiasm and draining my passion.
-I went back to the office and deleted all that text off my PowerPoints.
+I realised my text-heavy slides were weighing me down and were taking away my natural enthusiasm and draining my passion.
+I went back to the office and deleted all that text from my own presentations.
 Adopting the Kawasaki method, I have Guy to thank for a lot of awards and business I have won in the last decade.
 Use powerful visuals, videos too.
 But for text, my rule-of-thumb is now a maximum of 10 words per slide.

 2) Tell Me a Story

-One man on my course, working for a housing association, put up a slide about how housing changes people’s lives.
+One man on my course who worked for a housing association put up a slide about how housing changes people’s lives.
 If you can fit the accommodation to a person’s needs, then you make life better for them.
 Sounded a reasonable argument, but it was nothing any of us would remember a week later.
 Instead I got him to tell it as a story:

 3) Involve Me

 Too many presenters miss out the involvement but, in doing so, they reduce the impact.
 Your audience will remember the stories.
-But it is through involvement that they will relate it to their own lives.
-And don’t think you can’t involve big audences.
-I have been in a presentation with 3,000 people, where learning guru Elliott Maisie fully involved every person in discussion.
+But it is through involvement that they will relate it to their own lives – and don’t think you can’t involve big audiences.
+I have been in a presentation with 3,000 people where learning guru Elliott Maisie fully involved every person in discussion.

 There are other elements to great presentations.
 You must speak with passion.
 You must be clear about the key points you want to get across.
-But, once you have those key points, make sure you have a story and a point of involvement for each.
+But once you have those key points, make sure you have a story and a point of involvement for each.
 Sit people down to prepare a presentation and you will find them spending lots of time on the bullet-points, the fonts and the colour of the slides.
 These will not make a big difference to your audience.
-Spend your time instead on putting only the core message on your slides, on finding great stories and ways to involve people.
-Then your presentations will be truly memorable.
+Spend your time instead on putting only the core message on your slides, finding great stories and ways to involve people, and then your presentations will be truly memorable.